feteezuk/linux_0001/README.md

 # Coursera-DE-C2-Using-Linux

-An exploration of the Linux Shell
+An exploration of the Linux Shell hasbdkasd

 ## Goal:   Learn the basics of Linux Shell